 - Relatives, guardians or other persons associated with the individual; Current, past or prospective employers of the individual

 - Suppliers, providers of goods or services

 - Voluntary sector organisations

-The OPCC may also obtain personal information from other sources such as its own CCTV systems, other police forces, correspondence and our own police systems.
+The OPCC may also obtain personal information from other sources such as its own CCTV systems, other police forces, correspondence and our own databases.